 The last thing you want to do before putting everything together is your painting & wood finishing.
 I saved this step for later and MAJORLY regretted it.
 As excited as you might be to start building, it is so much easier to paint & finish now.
 I used a non-toxic, eco-friendly white paint (like these) and then applied a clear, water-based, semi-gloss polyurethane for a bit of waterproofing.
 Let dry for 24-72 hours.

 Woohoo!
 It’s build time!
 Grab a drill and some screws and start putting this baby together!
 I found it was helpful to pre-drill holes with a very small drill bit.
-I marked where all of my holes were going on each piece of wood, drilled the small guide holes, then put it all together with some wood screws.
+I measured, marked where all of my holes were going on each piece of wood, drilled the small guide holes, then put it all together with some wood screws.
 If your download the full plans to make a replica of my house, all the guesswork of measurements is done for you, as I’ve included EVERY measurement I made to make this part as easy as possible.

 If you’re adding a “glass” sliding door like ours, you can use 4 pieces of square dowel to create a frame for your “door”.
 I used wood glue to glue two pieces of dowel to the floor and the underside of the roof – with a very small space in between to insert a piece of thin, clear plexiglass.
 I put 3 pieces of washi tape on the plastic to make it look more like a sliding door, then slid it right between the dowels.

 And you’ve BUILT THE THING!
 Congratulations, you’re the proud new owner of your own drool-worthy beach dollhouse!
-We’re not quite done yet though…stop by our final dollhouse DIY post to see how we made our simple palm trees, furniture, and other finishing touches!
+We’re not quite done yet though…stop by our dollhouse details DIY post to see how we made our simple palm trees, furniture, and other finishing touches…!